Eye For Film >> Movies >> Freaks (2018) Film Review

 Reviewed by: Jennie Kermode

 Some kids might think of Chloë (Lexy Kolker)a lucky.
 Sure, she's living in a single-parent family, but her dad (Emile Hirsch) loves her to bits and gives her lots of attention.
 She doesn't have to go to school and she gets lots of time to play.
 The trouble is, she's mostly playing by herself.
-He dad keep the front door heavily bolted and she's not allowed to go outside under any circumstances - unless one day, after heading out to get supplies, he fails to return.
+Her dad keeps the front door heavily bolted and she's not allowed to go outside under any circumstances - unless one day, after heading out to get supplies, he fails to return.

 What's beyond that door?
 Chloë longs to know.
 She tries to be good.
 She memorises all the things he tells her to, like the false name and address she's supposed to give to strangers if they're ever separated.
 She tries not to get upset and wake him with her screams when she sees ghosts in her closet.
 But every now and then she can't resist peeling back a bit of the paper that covers her bedroom window to take a peek at the world outside.
 It looks bright and colourful and alluring.
 Most tempting of all, there's an ice cream truck that frequently lingers in front of the house, its Pied Piper jingle ringing in her ears.

 Freaks is a consummate tease, slowly revealing disconcerting scraps of information, sometimes supplying them to the viewer despite the fact that Chloë, who acts as our eyes and ears, is too young to make sense of them.
 Who is the ice cream truck driver (brilliantly played by Bruce Dern) and what does he want with her?
 Why does her dad sometimes bleed from his eyes and wipe the blood away in a panic when he realises?
 Why does he do the opposite of most loving fathers and keep insisting to her that she's not special?